Should there be more or less privatization of hospital and healthcare services?

 These are random interesting questions that help guage public opinion over time.
 Your answers are anonymized and not shown to anyone else.

-How would you describe your personal growth and self development compared to a year ago?
+How would you rate the effect artificial intelligence technology has on your life compared to a year ago?

 Discuss

-What do you expect your personal growth and self development to be in a year from now?
+What do you expect the effect artificial intelligence technology has on your life to be in a year from now?

 Discuss